 Security stepped up across Delhi ahead of Diwali

-Police personnel have been deployed in large numbers in markets and other crowded areas in Delhi as a security measure in the run up to Diwali, officials said.
+Police personnel has been deployed in large numbers in markets and other crowded areas in Delhi as a security measure in the run-up to Diwali, officials said.
 Delhi Police Commissioner Amulya Patnaik has directed all senior officers to strengthen anti-terror measures in their respective areas, according to sources.

 "During festive seasons, we intensify the drive to check vehicles coming at these markets and also ask the agricultural produce market committee (APMC) representatives to hire more private guards and contact police in case they witness any suspicious person or activity," said Vijayanta Arya, deputy commissioner of police (northwest).
 The APMC representatives have also been asked to maintain a proper register to write down the names and other details of truck drivers visiting the markets while police are randomly checking the contents of the trucks, Arya said.

-The security in bordering areas have also been intensified.
+The security in bordering areas has also been intensified.
 Joint Commissioner of Police (western range) Shalini Singh said patrolling had been intensified in markets and areas witnessing high footfalls across west Delhi.

 "Police are trying to make people aware.
 The market associations and residential areas have been informed to contact the police if they notice any suspicious person in their area," Singh said.
 "We have dog squad which is monitoring all markets.
 The private guards at malls and markets have been trained on how to properly check vehicles entering the premises," she added.

 Integrated pickets have been placed for surprise checking while the bomb squad is also helping the city police, she said.
 "We are checking guest houses and verifying the identities of tenants in different areas across the national capital.
-Patrolling has been increased to keep a check on incidents of snatching and pick-pocketing at crowded areas," Singh said.
-PTI NIT
+Patrolling has been increased to keep a check on incidents of snatching and pick-pocketing in crowded areas," Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)